p-pavel/scala-typelevel-motivational/README.md

-# (Hopefully) motivational talk on using Scala as specification language
+# (Hopefully) motivational talk on using Scala as a specification language

 The code is in [src](https://github.com/p-pavel/scala-typelevel-motivational/tree/main/src) folder, I will collect it hear as text.
 PLEASE take a look inside the `src`, the code IS mostly